lmdbjava/benchmarks/results/20160710/README.md

 | Chronicle | 81912651776 | .13 |
 | LMDB DB | 82241519616 | .53 |

+![img](6-intKey-rnd-8176.png)

 The trend toward better storage efficiency with larger values has continued.

-![img](6-intKey-rnd-8176.png)

 Now that much larger value keys are in use, we start to see the LSM implementations slowed down by write amplification.
-With the 8,176 byte values LMDB actually completes the write workload faster than the other sorted implementations in 182 seconds.
+With 8,176 byte values, LMDB actually completes the write workload faster than the other sorted implementations in 182 seconds.
 RocksDB comes in next at 192 seconds, and finally LevelDB at 268 seconds.
 As usual, LMDB offers the fastest reads.